PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 # File Upload Guide using WinSCP

 ## Introduction
 This guide will walk you through the process of manual uploading of files to the Online Media server.
-The transfer method   described here is secure and uses the the SSH protocol.
+The transfer method   described here is secure and uses the the SFTP protocol.
 For Windows users we recommended [WinSCP](https://winscp.net/).

 ## Prerequisites
 - The WinSCP application installed on your computer.